 On September 17, 2012, we entered into an offer letter with Mr. Sennesael to serve as our Chief Financial Officer, on an at-will basis.
-The offer letter provides for an initial annual base salary of \$300,000 per year, which has subsequently increased to the current amount of \$315,000 per year.
-In addition, the letter provides for a signing bonus of \$150,000, eligibility for a prorated annual 2012 bonus target of 60% of base salary (and a recommendation to the Compensation Committee of the same level of bonus eligibility for 2013), an initial stock option grant to purchase up to 150,000 shares of our common stock under the 2011 Incentive Plan and an grant of up to 150,000 restricted stock units.
+The offer letter provided for an initial annual base salary of \$300,000 per year, which has subsequently increased to the current amount of \$328,000 per year.
+In addition, the letter provides for a signing bonus of \$150,000, eligibility for an annual bonus, an initial stock option grant to purchase up to 150,000 shares of our common stock under the 2011 Incentive Plan and an grant of up to 150,000 RSUs.
 In September 2012, we also entered into an executive severance agreement with Mr. Sennesael (the "2012 Sennesael Severance Agreement") that provided for the payment of severance benefits to Mr. Sennesael in the event of the termination of his employment following a change in control.